 By always keeping the employer’s point of view in the back of your mind, it will surely be noticed.
 Whether your just emailing or completing the job, the employer will recognize you’re going the extra mile to make their experience a whole lot easier and pleasant.
 And by being that kind of contractor, your feedback will be great and chances are, that employer will think of you first the next time they’re looking to hire.

-For more advanced oDesk tips and oDesk strategies, click here…
+Check bakc for more advanced oDesk tips and oDesk strategies.